rowandempster/Hey-Ada/README.md

 # Hey Ada
-The implementation of Hey Ada, a Facebook Messenger bot that helps people who are feeling stressed or depressed.
+This is the implementation of Hey Ada, a Facebook Messenger bot that helps people who are feeling stressed or depressed.
 Chat with Ada at https://m.me/heyada2017

 How it works: